-Securing a good first impression in front of prospective software buyers hinges almost entirely on the strength of the vendor’s online presence.
-And a meaningful online presence in the world of software starts with a strong profile on Capterra, GetApp and Software Advice.
+Securing a good first impression with prospective customers hinges almost entirely on the strength of your online presence.
+And a meaningful online presence in the world of software starts with a strong product profile on Capterra, GetApp and Software Advice.

-That profile content is often the only resource buyers have to learn more about a company and product before deciding to reach out.
-Our team considers a profile to be strong when it can answer common customer questions and includes complete company information — especially pricing details — and quality reviews.
+Product profile content is often the only resource customers have to learn more about a company and product before deciding to reach out.
+Our customer service team considers a profile to be strong when it can answer common customer questions and includes complete company information — especially pricing details — and quality reviews.

-Software buyers have access to more information online than ever before, and that access has changed the buying process.
-Buyers now expect to readily find more information about products when conducting their initial research.
-We’ve found that pricing information consistently ranks as the most-clicked aspect across our vendor profiles.
-We know that price is an important factor in the buying process, but I’ve found that not all software vendors are comfortable with publishing pricing information online.
-By omitting pricing details, you could turn away buyers who may assume your product is out of their budget range.
+We know that a product's price is the most common question for customers and an important factor in the buying process, but we've found that not all suppliers are comfortable with publishing pricing information online.
+By omitting pricing details, you could turn away a potential customer who may assume your product is out of their budget.
 It's not always necessary to include specific product pricing.
-Instead, answer common pricing questions by adding language such as "Starting at $399/month," which still helps buyers while also acting as a prequalifier for leads.
+Instead, answer common pricing questions by adding language such as "Starting at $399/month," which still helps customers while also acting as a prequalifier for leads.

-Show off customer reviews to round out your profile information and boost site visibility and conversion rates.
-Customer reviews only continue to gain importance as today's buyers reference at least 10 reviews before making a purchase decision.
+Show off customer reviews to round out your profile information, and boost site visibility and conversion rates.
+Customer reviews only continue to gain importance, as today's buyers reference at least 10 reviews before making a purchase decision.
 It's not enough to simply have 10 reviews on your profile.
-Collect recent reviews — written within the past six months, at least — to attract and retain buyer attention and answer common customer questions in an unbiased manner.
+Collect recent reviews — written within the past six months — to attract and retain buyer attention and answer common customer questions in an unbiased manner.

-The software buying process includes narrowing down options based on functionality and feature fit, pricing and user reviews.
-And with 70% of the purchase process completed before you make a connection, it's vital to maintain an online presence and continue to answer your potential customers' questions in the form of a complete profile.
+The software buying process includes narrowing down options and answering customer questions on functionality and feature fit, pricing and user reviews.
+And with 70% of the purchase process completed before you make a connection, it's vital to maintain an online presence and continue to answer your potential customers' questions in the form of a complete product profile.